-c.
-Administration.
+- c.
+Administration. - i.

-i.
 Township.

-The Township Board, or their designee, here after referred to as "Township," shall administer the SSTS program and all provisions of this ordinance.
-At appropriate times, the Township shall review, revise, and update this ordinance as necessary.
+The Township Board, or their designee, here after referred to as "Township," shall administer the SSTS program and all provisions of this Ordinance.
+At appropriate times, the Township shall review, revise, and update this Ordinance as necessary.
 The Township shall employ or retain under contract qualified and appropriately licensed professionals to administer and operate the SSTS program.

-ii.
-State of Minnesota.

-- 1. When a single SSTS or group of SSTS under single ownership within one-half mile of each other have a design flow greater than 10,000 gallons per day, the owner or owners shall make application for and obtain a state disposal system permit from the MPCA in accordance with Minn.
-R. ch.
-7001.
-If the measured daily flows for a consecutive seven-day period exceed 10,000 gallons per day, a state disposal system permit is required. - 2.
-A state disposal system permit is also required for any SSTS or group of SSTS that the MPCA commissioner determine has the potential or an increased potential to cause adverse public health or environmental impacts if not regulated under a state permit.
+- ii.
+State of Minnesota. - 1.
+When a single SSTS or group of SSTSs under single ownership within one-half (.5) mile of each other have a design flow greater than ten thousand (10,000) gallons per day, the owner or owners shall make application for and obtain a state disposal system permit from the MPCA in accordance with Minnesota Rules, Chapter 7001.
+If the measured daily flows for a consecutive seven-day period exceed ten thousand (10,000) gallons per day, a state disposal system permit is required. - 2.
+A state disposal system permit is also required for any SSTS or group of SSTSs that the MPCA commissioner determine has the potential or an increased potential to cause adverse public health or environmental impacts if not regulated under a state permit.
 Conditions for these permits include systems in environmentally sensitive areas, unsubstantiated or unexpected flow volumes, and systems requiring exceptional operation, monitoring, and management.
-[Minn.
-R. ch.
-7081.0040, subp.
-1(C)]
+(Minnesota Rules, Chapter 7081.0040, Subpart